bvobart/ceiLED/ReadMe.md

 You can also add the option `-f docker-compose.debug.yml` to both of those `docker-compose` commands to run `ceiled-driver` with its debug driver.
 A PCA9685 controller will not be necessary in this case.

-Per default, CeiLED binds to both port `80` as well as `443` and will also try to acquire SSL certificates using LetsEncrypt for the configured `SITE_ADDRESS` and `API_ADDRESS`.
+Per default, CeiLED binds to both port `80`, `443` and `6565`.
+CeiLED will also try to acquire SSL certificates using LetsEncrypt for the configured `SITE_ADDRESS` and `API_ADDRESS`, as long as they are not `localhost` or addresses on LAN, including `.local` addresses.
-If these are `localhost` or some other local address, then CeiLED will act as its own root CA and generate a SSL certificate instead.
-However, browsers do not trust this root CA by default and will not allow you to connect to the API, so in order for CeiLED to work on your devices, you must install the root CA certificate into your browser.
-Once CeiLED is running, this certificate can be extracted using the upcoming `ceiled-cli` tool.
-Then, Google how to import it into your browser.
-TODO: explain how to do this for some major browsers.

 ## Environment variables